-When the module has data to send it measures the RSSI on the selected channel to ensure that the channel is clear.
+When the module has data to send it goes to the next channel in its hopping pattern.
+It measures the RSSI on that channel to ensure that the channel is clear.
 If the RSSI check passes, then it transmits the packets.
 If the RSSI fails, then it implements a random wait time and tries again.
 When the channel is clear, the module transmits the data.